MuhammadHasifF/ancileo-msig-Fork-for-Payments/README.md

 **⚠️ ATTENTION: QUOTATION AND PURCHASE API USAGE ⚠️**

 ***Quotation Step:***
-Use the API retrieve the offer, and as at the moment only one offer was output on the response without plan indication, you are allowed to inject in the response a mock of offers for the other policies product and plans processed in Block 1, then proceed with the comparison of policy to offer
+Use the API retrieve the offer, and as at the moment only one offer was output on the response, you are allowed to inject in the response a mock of offers for the other 2 policies processed in Block 1, then proceed with the comparison of policy to offer

 ----------------------------------------------------